Property Financing

 Ras Al Khaimah€3,0006.5%+3.5% YoYAl Hamra Village, Mina Al Arab, Julphar Towers

-How to Get a Mortgage in United Arab Emirates
+How to Get a Mortgage in UAE

 Local banks in the UAE extend mortgage services to foreign buyers, albeit with specific criteria.
 Typically, these banks require a down payment of 25% to 50% for non-residents.
 Interest rates are competitive, often starting from 3.5% per annum, and loan terms can last up to 25 years.
 Essential documentation includes a valid passport, proof of income, employment verification, and three to six months of bank statements.
 Additionally, a credit report from the buyer’s home country may be required to assess creditworthiness.